 Mapping The Maze - Specific services for women affected by substance misuse, mental distress, homelessness, involvement in offending and more complex needs services can be found on this map.
 Where possible, the exact location of the service has been used.
 Where this was not safe, the service has been mapped to the main council office in the local authority area.

 The Tackling FGM Initiative (a six year initiative involving 51 organisations focused on community based prevention work to tackle FGM in the UK) held an event ‘Communities Tackling FGM in the UK’ in 2016.
 They would like to share with you the learning, achievements and recommendations from the TFGMI.

-Kayleigh's Love Story - Kayleigh's Love Story is a film about aspects of the last 13 days of the life of 15 year old Kayleigh Haywood.
-The Leicestershire schoolgirl was groomed online by Luke Harlow, a man she had never met, before being rapes and murdered by his next door neighbour Stephen Beadman.
+Kayleigh's Love Story - Kayleigh's Love Story is a film highlighting the last 13 days of the life of 15 year old Kayleigh Haywood.
+The Leicestershire schoolgirl was groomed online by Luke Harlow, a man she had never met, before being raped and murdered by his next door neighbour Stephen Beadman.

 The film has been made to serve as a warning to children and adults of the dangers of grooming and sexual exploitation following Kayleigh's tragic death in November 2015.

-Visit the Leicester Police for information on the dangers of speaking to people online, online grooming and to show your support for out CEASE (commitment to eradicate abuse and sexual exploitation) campaign.
+Visit the Leicester Police for information on the dangers of speaking to people online, online grooming and to show your support for our CEASE (commitment to eradicate abuse and sexual exploitation) campaign.